BernardoABDamasceno/MDJ-GigaGun/README.md

  - assembly mode still feels pretty place holder, mby something like resident evil or backpack hero for assembly
  - look up arcade or bullet hell games also for reference for guns and power ups

+ - Terminal velocity way too low, and it goes too quick to it losing gun downwards velocity way too fast
+ - RPGs need to spawn a bit further a way from the player to not clip into vision.

 ## Known Bugs:
  - got a bug with the flame thrower once where it took like half a second to change directions when walking, haven't been able to replicate it
  - flamethrower particles too narrow and short